In this article, you will find :

 • Shingles

-In the Gulf Coast region, the most common roofing materials used on commercial roofs are metal and SBS modified bitumen.
-Typically, metal roofing is rated to withstand winds between 110 mph and 160 mph.
+In the Gulf Coast region, the most common roofing materials used on commercial roofs are metal and SBS-modified bitumen.
+Typically, metal roofing withstands winds between 110 mph and 160 mph.
 Galvalume® steel (steel coated with aluminum-zinc alloy) and aluminum-based roofing resist salt corrosion.
 Metal roofs also can last more than 50 years and are recyclable.
 These traits make them a popular choice for owners of commercial roof systems in this region.

-Another common commercial roofing choice is SBS modified bitumen.
-This roofing material is made from asphalt and rubber.
+SBS-modified bitumen is another common commercial roofing material of choice.
+This roofing type is made from asphalt and rubber.
 It is exceptionally flexible and an ideal solution for flat roofs.

 For each roofing material, there are different grades and corresponding prices.
 There also are a variety of styles and shapes.
 Look at the full range of products available for your roof and make a choice based on your budget and needs.
 Once you’ve done some research, you’ll be able to discuss the details of your project with a professional roofing contractor.